The Christian Heritage Centre

 [silent clergy retreat]

-The retreat will be preached by Mgr John Armitage, of the Diocese of Brentwood.
+The retreat will be preached by the Canons of the Institute of Christ the King, Sovereign Priest

 • Secular and religious clergy, deacons and seminarians welcome!